 OVERSIGHT TRIGGER MEASURES TO CONSIDER Management Capacity & Capability Personnel: Issues/concerns identified with project sponsor's capacity and capability.
-Readiness review recommendations not implemented.
-Review the project sponsor's organizational status for: Effects of change in leadership and key personnel MCC recommendations identified in PMOC's Readiness and/or other reviews not being addressed or implemented Delayed and/or inconsistent reporting of required information PMP and companion documents not updated to reflect current status or upcoming phase of the project Financial Plan updates and financial health of the agency Process : Issues/concerns identified with third party and utility agreements that may impact federally approved cost/schedule Review the status and management of agreements to evaluate impact to the critical path Process: Issues/concerns identified with ROW acquisitions and relocation activities that may impact federally approved cost/schedule Project Controls Review certified parcel matrix and real estate department resources to evaluate impact to the critical path Costs: Forecasted costs continue to increase and may result in cost overruns to federally approved budget Review forecasted cost increases (including relative percentage increases approaching 5% threshold point) Inability or inconsistency in reporting forecasted costs at completion (EAC) Significant cost variances Contingency drawdown drops below threshold (buffer zone) in current RCMP Lack of contingency management techniques Cost-related recommendations identified in PMOC's Readiness and/or other reviews not being addressed or implemented
+Readiness Review recommendations not implemented.
+Review the project sponsor's organizational status for: Effects of change in leadership and key personnel MCC recommendations identified in PMOC's Readiness Review and/or other reviews not being addressed or implemented Delayed and/or inconsistent reporting of required information PMP and companion documents not updated to reflect current status or upcoming phase of the project Financial plan updates and financial health of the agency Process : Issues/concerns identified with third-party and utility agreements that may impact federally approved cost/schedule Review the status and management of agreements to evaluate impact to the critical path Process : Issues/concerns identified with ROW acquisitions and relocation activities that may impact federally approved cost/schedule Review certified parcel matrix and real estate department resources to evaluate impact to the critical path

-OVERSIGHT TRIGGER MEASURES TO CONSIDER Schedule: Forecasted delay continue to increase and may result in schedule delays to federally approved Revenue Service Date (RSD) Review forecasted schedule delays (including depletion of schedule contingency relative to threshold point) Inability or inconsistency in reporting forecasted schedule at completion Not incorporating the requirements under OP34 for a fully integrated master schedule Significant schedule variances Delays in contractor time extension negotiations that impact critical path Contingency drawdown drops below threshold (buffer zone) in current RCMP Lack of contingency management techniques Schedule-related recommendations identified in PMOC's Readiness and/or other reviews not being addressed or implemented Recommendations from OP54 (Readiness for Revenue Services) are not being resolved in a timely manner Modifications: Issues/concerns identified with timely processing of change orders continue and may impact federally approved cost/schedule Review change orders in accordance with current FTA Circular 5010.1 and change order process to determine: No discernable change in number of unresolved items; backlog is not being reduced in a timely manner Poor contract structure and delayed contract changes impacting project schedule Safety Issues/concerns identified with safety protocols that may impact acceptable safety thresholds Review safety protocols to determine: Safety protocols identified in approved SSMP not being utilized; review reveals lacking or compromised processes Increase in Recordable Injury or Incident Rates Self-certification, FTA Transit Safety and Oversight (TSO) or State Safety Oversight Agency (SSOA) review reveals safety related issues
+OVERSIGHT TRIGGER MEASURES TO CONSIDER Project Controls Costs: Forecasted costs continue to increase and may result in cost overruns to federally approved budget Review forecasted cost increases (including relative percentage increases approaching 5% threshold point) Inability or inconsistency in reporting forecasted costs at completion (EAC) Significant cost variances Contingency drawdown drops below threshold (buffer zone) in current RCMP Lack of contingency management techniques Cost-related recommendations identified in PMOC's Readiness and/or other reviews not being addressed or implemented Schedule: Forecasted delay continues to increase and may result in schedule delays to federally approved Revenue Service Date (RSD) Review forecasted schedule delays (including depletion of schedule contingency relative to threshold point) Inability or inconsistency in reporting forecasted schedule at completion Not incorporating the requirements under OP 34 for a fully integrated master schedule Significant schedule variances Delays in contractor time extension negotiations that impact critical path Contingency drawdown drops below threshold (buffer zone) in current RCMP Lack of contingency management techniques

+OVERSIGHT TRIGGER MEASURES TO CONSIDER Schedule-related recommendations identified in PMOC's Readiness Review and/or other reviews not being addressed or implemented Recommendations from OP 54 (Readiness for Revenue Services) are not being resolved in a timely manner Modifications: Issues/concerns identified with timely processing of change orders continue and may impact federally approved cost/schedule Review change orders in accordance with current FTA Circular 5010.1E (or most recent version) and change order process to determine: No discernable change in number of unresolved items; backlog is not being reduced in a timely manner Poor contract structure and delayed contract changes impacting project schedule

+OVERSIGHT TRIGGER MEASURES TO CONSIDER

+Safety

+Issues/concerns identified with safety protocols that may impact acceptable safety thresholds Review safety protocols to determine: Safety protocols identified in approved SSMP not being utilized; review reveals lacking or compromised processes Increase in Recordable Injury or Incident Rates Self-certification, FTA Transit Safety and Oversight (TSO) or State Safety Oversight Agency (SSOA) review reveals safety related issues

+Quality

+Issues/concerns identified with quality protocols that may impact acceptable quality standards Review quality protocols to determine: • Quality protocols identified in approved project sponsor's QA/QC program not being used; review reveals lacking or compromised processes

+OVERSIGHT TRIGGER MEASURES TO CONSIDER

+Risk Management

-OVERSIGHT TRIGGER MEASURES TO CONSIDER Quality Issues/concerns identified with quality protocols that may impact acceptable quality standards Review quality protocols to determine: Quality protocols identified in approved project sponsor's QA/QC program not being utilized; review reveals lacking or compromised processes Risk Management Issues/concerns identified with risk management protocols that may impact Review risk protocols to determine: federally funded cost/schedule Comprehensive risk register does not exist Lack of effective or inconsistent risk management practices; no regular updates to risk register RCMP not being followed
+Issues/concerns identified with risk management protocols that may impact federally funded cost/schedule Review risk protocols to determine: Comprehensive risk register does not exist Lack of effective or inconsistent risk management practices; no regular updates to risk register RCMP not being followed